 Location: DMall Market, Station 2; Behind Andok’s D’Mall, Station 2.

 4. PauPatri Restaurant

-Traditional home-cooked Pinoy food, big servings, and a rustic ambience make PauPatri great for families or big groups who want to take their time with their meals.
+Traditional home-cooked Pinoy food, big servings, and a rustic ambiance make PauPatri great for families or big groups who want to take their time with their meals.
 It’s tucked between the main road and the beachfront so it’s mercifully quiet inside.
-The interiors are polished wood of different types, all from trees the owners have grown over the years.
+The interiors are polished wood of different types, all from trees, the owners have grown over the years.

 Price range: P200-P300

 Location: Station 2.
 Entrance is right next to the municipal health office.